xenda/pixelyhaml/README.md

-Welcome The Adventures of Captain Awesome and this AWESOME App
+Welcome to The Adventures of Captain Awesome and this AWESOME App
 ==============================================================

 Hi Captain AwesomeI have a tons of HTMLs.
 How do I Hamelize them?